soerenf/Seahaven/README.md

 The database is not build to it´s end and needs more testing.
 Different logged actions need to be grouped and classified as "daily actions".
 This is supposed to happen by different queries of the database.

+Please consider that some comments might be in german and are for debugging or future implementations.